goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - CQRS

 ###  Candidate Roadmap Tracker
-This is a critical process in the platform.
+This is a critical component of the platform.
-**The primary actor for this process will be Candidate and the Mentor.** All the critical milestones of the candidate which were aligned during the initial meetings will be updated by the mentor based on the regular assessments.
+**The primary actor for this process will be Candidate and the Mentor.** All the critical milestones of the candidate which were aligned during the initial meetings will be updated by the mentor based on the regular assessments/meetings.

 #### Below is the high level process discovery.

 ![Candidate Roadmap Tracker](..//Images/CandidateRoadmapTrackerProcess.png)

-- **Candidate Roadmap Tracker** helps the mentor to capture the program assessment results
+- **Candidate Roadmap Tracker** helps the mentor to capture the program assessment results.
-- Candidate Roadmap Tracker capture all the regular meeting and provides all the data to the metrics management
+- Candidate Roadmap Tracker capture all the regular meeting and provides all the data to the metrics management module.
-- Based on the progress made by the candidate the next available **NPC services should get assigned.**
+- Based on the progress made by the candidate the next available **NPC services should get assigned.** if the candidate agrees.
 - **Candidate Metrics Management** capture all the results and give the rating based on the benchmark defined by the Platform Management.
-Marks will be defined.
+Grading will be done based on the work submitted/assessed.

 #### Prerequisites/Inputs:

-- Candidate and NPC should have been onboarded
+- Candidate and NPC should have been onboarded.
-- Candidate Mentor Assigned
+- Candidate Mentor Assigned.
-- Program Offering Assigned to the Candidate
+- Program Offering Assigned to the Candidate.

 #### Candidate Roadmap Tracking process: